Creating Power BI Dashboard

 There is some basic knowledge required on how to create a dashboard in power bi and they can be such as to know the relationship between a dashboard and a report, and basic steps such as how to import a data set on our workspace and chose right visualization.

-To create a dashboard in Power BI you need data to work with, so you can download the excel workbook template from the below link which is used for this example.
+To create a dashboard you need data to work with, so you can download the excel workbook template from the below link which is used for this example.

 How to Create a Dashboard in Power BI?

-To create a dashboard in power BI, you need to have large amount of data that has plenty of information.
+To create a dashboard, you need to have large amount of data that has plenty of information.

 - Below is the data we are going to use to create a dashboard in Power BI, you can download the workbook to practice along with us.

 - The first thing you need to do is to download the workbook, then open Power BI software and upload the data.

 Remember this is not excelling spreadsheet to straight away build a dashboard, we need some extra columns from existing columns.
 For example, if you want a unique customer count then we don’t have a column for that.